 Coating the Pasta with Sauce

-- When serving pasta, always add a ladle of sauce to your pot of cooked drained pasta.
-Never, never serve plain white pasta with a spoonful of sauce straight over top.
+- When serving pasta, always add a ladle of sauce to your pot of cooked, drained pasta.
+Never serve plain white pasta with a spoonful of sauce straight over the top.
 This is a big no, no!
-Adding a ladle of sauce to the pot of cooked pasta serves two purposes: firstly each delicious noodle is being perfectly coated with the silky sauce and secondly it makes leftover pasta less dry, sticky and easier to portion out.
+Adding a ladle of sauce to the pot of cooked pasta serves two purposes: firstly, each delicious noodle is perfectly coated with the silky sauce, and secondly, it makes leftover pasta less dry, sticky and easier to portion out.
 If you'd like more sauce after you've coated the entire pot of pasta, then add more at this point.

 Substitutions & Variations

 - You can substitute various types of meat for the sausage in this recipe.
-I chose to highlight sausage as it is the type of meat that will cook the fastest.
-If you choose to use meatballs or chicken drumsticks then I would increase the overall cooking time to 1 hour and 15 minutes.
-If going the beef short ribs route then this will require the low and slow approach, meaning you would gently simmer the sauce for approximately 2 hours.
+I chose to highlight sausage as it is the meat that will cook the fastest.
+If you use meatballs or chicken drumsticks, increase the cooking time to 1 hour and 15 minutes.
+Going the beef short ribs route will require the low and slow approach, meaning you would gently simmer the sauce for approximately 2 hours.

 A marinara is essentially the base of a Sunday gravy or Sunday sauce.
 It includes such ingredients as crushed tomatoes, olive oil, onions, garlic and basil.
 The hallmark of a gravy is the inclusion of meat in the sauce.
 Sometimes cooked directly in the sauce or lightly sautéed before adding the tomatoes and the rest of the ingredients.